-Following a review of the strains of influenza that were circulating in the Southern Hemisphere, the Australian Influenza Vaccine Committee (AIVC) recommended that the TGA should adopt the September World Health Organization (WHO) recommendations for the strains to be Covered by the 2015 seasonal influenza vaccines.
-Details of the strains were announced on the TGA website on 14 October 2014.
+The Australian Influenza Vaccine Committee (AIVC) has reviewed and evaluated data relating to the strains of influenza that were circulating in Australia and the Southern Hemisphere in the winter of 2015.
+Based on this review, the AIVC has recommended that the TGA adopt the September 2015 World Health Organization (WHO) recommendations for the strains to be covered by the 2016 seasonal influenza vaccines.
+Details of the strains were announced on the TGA website on 15 October 2015.

-- vaccines that protect against three strains of the virus (known as trivalent influenza vaccines)
+- vaccines that help protect against four strains of the virus (known as quadrivalent influenza vaccines)

-- vaccines that protect against four strains of the virus (known as quadrivalent influenza vaccines).
+- vaccines that help protect against three strains of the virus (known as trivalent influenza vaccines).

-For the 2015 influenza season, the TGA has registered nine vaccines which will be available for use in the following age groups:
+For the 2016 influenza season, the TGA has registered six vaccines which will be available for use in the following age groups:

 |GlaxoSmithKline||Fluarix Tetra||3 years and over|

 * Guidance for the dose in children aged 6–35 months is available in the Product Information.

 ** While Seqirus Fluvax is registered for use in patients aged 5 years and over, febrile events have been observed in children aged 5 to under 9 years after immunisation with this product.
 Therefore, use of this vaccine is not recommended for children aged under 9 years.
 A decision to vaccinate with the 2016 Seqirus Fluvax vaccine in children aged 5 to under 9 years should be based on careful consideration of potential benefits and risks in the individual.

 For further information on individual vaccines, please refer to the relevant Product Information (link is external) document or Consumer Medicine Information (link is external) document.